dev8523/EmpApp-CRUD-Operations/README.md

 # EmpApp-CRUD-Operations
 This is a J2EE project which is developed using:
 1. Backend- JDBC, Servlets & JSP.
-2. Frontend- HTML, CSS, Bootstrap, Javascript, jQuery.
+2. Frontend- HTML, CSS, Bootstrap, Javascript.

 # For your Understanding:
 This contains 3 screenshots of the UI part: